 Seawall Campground, Seawall Ranger Station, and Pretty Marsh Picnic Area

 Acadia ElsewhereOutside the park on Mount Desert Island, Acadia manages land on Schoodic Peninsula, Isle au Haut, and 18 other coastal islands.

 The Schoodic Peninsula offers a wide array of opportunities for discovering Maine's rugged coast on the mainland.

 Isle au Haut is translated to "High Island" in English and located off the coast of Stonington, Maine.
 It is the most remote area of Acadia and accessible by ferry only.

-The outer islands include the Cranberry Islands and Baker Island, located south of Northeast Harbor on Mount Desert Island.
+Outer islands include the Cranberry Isles and Baker Island, located south of Mount Desert Island.